Lemonway Widget to help integrate our Online Onboarding directly on your platform

 LemonwayWidget.init(

-'<YOUR_ONBOARDING_URL>', // Obtained from the reguler onboarding process.
+'<YOUR_ONBOARDING_URL>', // Obtained from the regular onboarding process.

 'lemonway-widget', // container ID